ZiyueZhang08/Quant_RUC/Homework/econ/2023200740/HW3_My_Data_My_Model/HW3 - My Data My Model.md

 ## Project Overview
 This project analyzes housing market data through web scraping, statistical modeling, and predictive analysis.
-I divide the workflow into two main components: data collection and data analysis.
+Our three-member team divided the scraping of four locations, with me responsible for Xisanqi and Qinghe.

 ## File Structure
 - **`Housing_Price_Rent_Mining.ipynb`**: Web scraping module that collects housing price and rent data from real estate websites